drmlbrt/az_hornet_mapper/readme.md

 - Pandas
 - Folium Plugins SemiCircle

-And some modding is perfomed using a nice guys work : https://stackoverflow.com/questions/57227249/folium-how-can-i-change-fill-color-in-semicircle-plugin
+And some modding is performed using a nice guys work : https://stackoverflow.com/questions/57227249/folium-how-can-i-change-fill-color-in-semicircle-plugin

 The data is in a csv file.
-This means it is a comma seperated set of data.
+This means it is a comma separated set of data.
 You need to keep the order ;-).
 Only then the program can read and understand the input.